• Skip to primary navigation

 On Sept.
 23, a group of Kalmyks — an Asian ethnic minority in Russia — called for the end of partial mobilization (military draft) in Russia, which was announced by Vladimir Putin two days prior.
 They claimed that the process targets the ethnic population in disproportionately large numbers.
 The protest took place outside of the […]

-Filed Under: Multimedia, Social Justice, Ukraine, Video Tagged With: NYC life, politics, protest, Russia, United Nations
+Filed Under: Multimedia, News, Social Justice, The World, Ukraine, Video Tagged With: NYC life, politics, protest, Russia, United Nations

 Russian International Students Caught in the Economic Crossfire of the War in Ukraine